verse-rb/verse-core/README.md

 With Verse, you can quickly design, implement and deploy web applications, scaling

-Verse is an opiniated microframework.
+Verse is an opinionated microframework.

-It is a microframework, as it requires very little dependencies and provide the bare minimum.
+It is a microframework, as it requires very few dependencies and provides the bare minimum.
-By default, Verse will require `dry` gems, `i18n` and `thor` (for CLI usage only).
+By default, Verse will require `verse-schema`.

 Compared to Rails, your application will boot extremely fast, and the scope pollution (e.g. monkey patching & method definition) is minimal.

-Verse is 3 tiered architecture:
+Verse is a 3-tiered architecture:
 1. Exposition Layer
 2. Service Layer
-3. Effect Layer
+3. Model Layer

 ## Exposition layer